matrix-org/matrix-appservice-bridge/HOWTO.md

 at startup time to obtain this information from instead.

 Start by defining a schema file that describes what the YAML config file can contain.
-This is also a YAML file.
+This is also a YAML file in the JSON Schema format.
 Store this in a file called `slack-config-schema.yaml`:

 ```yaml
 type: object